minhtq05/Alfred-the-Butler/README.md

 # Alfred-the-Butler

+## Description

-Meet Alfred, your digital butler with a knack for tech and a sense of humor sharper than a compiler error message.
+Meet Alfred, your **Telegram** butler with a knack for tech and a sense of humor sharper than a compiler error message.
 As a Computer Science student or Software Engineer, Alfred is your go-to guy for automating those pesky daily tasks.

 LinkedIn job searches giving you a headache?
 Alfred’s got your back.
 He’ll sift through the job postings faster than you can say “recursive function”.